koenderks/aRtsy/README.md

 1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block.
 1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block.
-1. The ant is able to cycle through different colors which correspond to different combinations of these rules.
+1. If a certain number of iterations has passed, choose a different color which corresponds to a different combination of these rules.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/ants/2021-03-03.png' width='270' height='270'>